“Every living thing is, from the cosmic perspective, incredibly lucky simply to be alive.

 The creative business is a people business.
 It’s about understanding, connecting and inspiring people through ideas and solutions.

 The best communication is that which capture hearts and tells compelling stories.
 Additionally, those that nudge people into changing attitudes or behaviour are the ideas based on understanding the human mind and psychology to work out underlying thought patterns or habits.

-To do that well, we must be able to harness our own empathy and human understanding.
-Motivations are varied, and if we don’t open up to understand these motivations, we will be less successful in ‘winning with heart’.
+To do this well, we must be able to use our empathy and human understanding to unravel motivations.
+If we do not spend time or are not open to figuring out what drives motivations we will be less successful at connecting and winning with heart.